 We recommend changing the battery in your carbon monoxide alarm every six months (2x a year).

 Where should I install carbon monoxide detectors in my home?

 You should have at least one carbon monoxide detector on every floor and near or in every sleeping area of the home.
-The manufacturer’s manual that comes with your carbon monoxide detector can provide more specific advise.
+The manufacturer’s manual that comes with your carbon monoxide detector can provide more specific advice.